IbirdieU/data-warehouse-project/README.md

 ## Data Quality Audit Evidence

-We perform automated Data Quality audits on both the Silver and Gold layers to ensure data integrity and business logic compliance.
+Data Quality audits are performed on both the Silver and Gold layers to ensure data integrity and business logic compliance.

 ### Data Quality Check Categories